 If you love making homemade edible gifts for the holidays, be sure not to miss any of my easy Christmas candy recipes!
 I’m sure you will love my Christmas Pretzel Hugs, Rolo Pretzels, or Easy Homemade Peppermint Bark!

-a parchment lined baking sheet with chocolate coated pretzel rods covered in sprinkles and other goodies
+A parchment lined baking sheet with chocolate coated pretzel rods covered in sprinkles and other goodies.

 What Type of Chocolate to Use for Chocolate Covered Pretzels